-India objects to Pakistan's display of an injured IAF personnel', demands urgent release
+India objects to Pakistan's display of injured IAF pilot, demands safe and immediate release

 New Delhi, Feb 27: The government on Wednesday said it expected the "immediate and safe return" of an Indian pilot in Pakistan's custody after fighter jets of both sides engaged in an air battle.